aldettinger/camel-quarkus-workshop/README.md

 mvn clean package -Dnative -Dquarkus.native.container-build=true
 ```

 That's taking time.
-Docker may trigger the download of few images but this should occur only once.
+If not already pulled from the prerequisites section, docker may trigger the download of few images now.
 When the download has completed, we still have more time to wait as the native build is triggered and produces logs like below:

 ```